effectra/security/README.md

-Certainly!
-Here's an example README file for the Effectra\Security library:

 # Effectra\Security

 Effectra\Security is a PHP library that provides security-related functionalities such as hashing, password management, and CSRF token handling.